delcroip/dolibarr_project_timesheet/README.md

 # Next developement

 - chained approval
-- favoris in a tab (not a new page)
 - add automatic reminder for the approval
 - add feature in Project to foresee workload per user, task and "week"
 - send email over TS rejection
 - reminder when TS is not filled in ( email and home page)
+- add a quick 'add to favoris' in the timesheet screen

 # Change log